WHAT IS A DEDUCTIBLE IN HEALTH INSURANCE

 Now that you have understood what deductible means in health insurance, you may feel confused as to which deductible you should go for.
 Remember that different insurance companies offer different deductibles as per their plan.
 Some health insurance policies also come without any deductible component.
 Thus, it is absolutely up to you as to which plan you wish to go for, depending on your financial capability and requirements.

 When you have a deductible in your health insurance plan, you will have to take care of certain medical expenditures on your own.
 However, this will keep your premium low.
-So, if you are confident that you are capable of handling a specific percentage of hospitalisation, then you can opt for insurance plans with deductibles.
-But in case you are unsure about your finances, you should go for health insurance plans which provide complete coverage and have a fixed premium.
+So, if you are confident that you are capable of handling a specific percentage of hospitalizations, then you can opt for insurance plans with deductibles.
+But in case you are unsure about your finances, you should go for health insurance plans that provide complete coverage and have a fixed premium.

 FAQs - Frequently Asked Questions

 Q4.
-What will happen when my health insurance coverage stands at Rs 50,000 and the amount of deductibles is Rs 10,000?
+What happens if my health insurance coverage is Rs.
+50,000 and the deductible is Rs.
+10,000?

 go to top img